-Canine osteopathy treats all breeds of dogs, bitches and puppies, including household dogs, occupational dogs and professional dogs of all varying ages.
+Canine osteopathy treats all canine breeds, including household dogs, occupational dogs and professional dogs from puppies onwards.
 Regular treatment of racing and agility dogs suffering from musculoskeletal imbalances can also help improve their performance whilst maintaining their overall health.

-Canine osteopaths treat the dog’s body as a whole, rather than just focusing on any one particular veterinary condition – the aim of the canine osteopath is to always look for the underlying cause(s) of the dog’s problem and return its body to balance.
-If you are not sure whether canine osteopathy is right for your dog and you would like to discuss treatment with us, please contact us with your queries.
+Canine osteopathy treats the dog’s body as a whole, rather than only focusing on any one particular veterinary condition – the aim of the canine osteopath is to always look for the underlying cause(s) of the dog’s problem to return its body to balance.
+If you are not sure whether canine osteopathy is right for your dog and would like to discuss treatment with us, please contact us with your queries.

 When should I contact a canine osteopath?

 If your dog is recovering from an injury or if you notice a change in their behaviour.
-Dogs only way of communicating discomfort or pain is to display changes in personality, character or performance.
-For example, your dog may start having difficulty getting into the car, up the stairs or onto their favourite chair.
-They may not want to get out of bed or go for a walk and may show discomfort, growl or whimper when touched or, worse still, bite.
+A dog’s only way of communicating discomfort or pain is to display changes in personality, character or performance.
+For example, your dog may start having difficulty getting into the car, going up the stairs or climbing onto their favourite chair.
+They may not want to get out of bed or go for a walk.
+They might show discomfort, growl or whimper when touched or, worse still, bite.
 If they are a competition dog, their performance may suffer causing them to become slower, knock fences or refuse to sit, stay etc.

 Misalignments can also cause various symptoms and the dog will often subtly change its gait to compensate for the problem(s).
 The joints involved can become stiff and lack their normal range of motion.
 Ligaments will be put under extra strain, muscles will have reduced elasticity and be more prone to injury.
-In addition nerves can become impinged causing muscle wasting and weakness.
-These symptoms may be able to be relieved with osteopathy.
+Nerves can become impinged causing muscle wasting and weakness.
+These symptoms can often be relieved with osteopathy.

 Why might my dog need treatment?

-Problems can occur in dogs for many reasons including the following:
+Problems can occur in dogs for many reasons:

 - Traumas and Accidents: falls, road traffic collisions, slipping, fighting